 Spend some extra time to choose the best words that describe art because your painting’s description could be the final reason a person purchases or hits the back button.

-Tips for Describing Art
+Tips For Describing Art

 Why is it so important to write a good art description for your art if you are an artist selling online?

-Your goal is to have every reader feel connected to the art they are looking at.
+The goal is to have every reader feel connected to the art they are looking at.
 This is done by sharing the story behind the art you are showcasing.

 The best way to write a description that will turn potential buyers into lifetime collectors is by just starting.

-Use Words to Paint the Picture of your Art
+Use Words To Paint The Picture Of Your Art

 The person looking at your art on their computer or mobile device might be color blind and not see all of the subtle value changes.